-This vegetable galette recipe is essentially a savory tart with roasted vegetables and a ridiculously indulgent cream sauce atop a quick, easy, flaky pastry crust.
-Lovely during winter, fall, spring, even summer.
+This vegetable galette is essentially a savory tart with roasted vegetables–carrots, potatoes, and asparagus–and a ridiculously indulgent cheese sauce atop a quick, easy, flaky, buttery pastry crust.
+Sorta like pizza gone to finishing school.

 Vegetable galette.
-Because secretly, we all want to eat pie for dinner.
-And this savory tart will convince you that pie for dinner isn’t only conceivable but doable thanks to its buttery, flaky pastry smothered a creamy cheese sauce and perfectly roasted vegetables that are surprisingly sweet and tender.
+Because secretly, we all want pie for dinner.
+And this savory tart will convince you that pie for dinner isn’t only conceivable but doable thanks to its buttery, flaky pastry smothered with a creamy cheese sauce and perfectly roasted vegetables that are surprisingly sweet and tender.
 So go on.
 Have a second slice.
-After all, you’re eating your vegetables.–Angie Zoobkoff
+After all, you’re eating your vegetables.
+Originally published February 9, 2017.–Angie Zoobkoff

 How To Make The Flakiest Pastry